KeeganBruer/javadoc-generator/README.md

 ## Issues
 If you find issues, and you probably will, you can report them [here](https://github.com/KeeganBruer/javadoc-generator/issues).
+Please include the config.jdgenerator file with your issue report.

 ## Release Notes
 ### 2.1.0